Skip to main content

 Care Guide

-Plant Cunninghamia lanceolata in full sun in moist, well-drained, acidic to neutral soil with a pH of 5.0–7.0.
-Tolerates partial shade but develops a more open form.
-Consistent moisture during the first two to three growing seasons.
+Site in full sun in moist, well-drained, acidic to neutral soil with a pH of 5.0-7.0; tolerates partial shade but develops a more open crown.
+Water consistently during the first two to three growing seasons.
 Moderate drought tolerance once established.
-Tolerates hard pruning and will regenerate from old wood.
-Dead brown foliage on inner branches is normal and does not require removal.
-Avoid waterlogged soils.
+Tolerates hard pruning and regenerates from old wood.
+Dead brown inner foliage is a normal species character and does not require removal.
+Waterlogged soils cause root decline.
+Non-toxic.
+Deer-resistant.
+Hardy in zones 7-9.

 Pruning

-No pruning is required to maintain the pyramidal form.
+No routine pruning is required to maintain the pyramidal form.
 Lower branches may be removed to expose the ornamental bark.
-Tolerates hard pruning and regenerates from old wood.
-Remove dead branches in late spring.
+Hard pruning is tolerated and regeneration from old wood follows.
+Remove dead exterior branches in late spring (May); inner dead foliage is normal and need not be removed.

 Pruning Schedule